Find out if below if you are required to file an FBAR and how a lawyer can help.

 (3) Are the Accounts Above the Threshold for Filing an FBAR?

-If the aggregate value (total value) of all reportable accounts exceeds $10,000 at any point in the calendar year exceeds $10,000, all such accounts must be reported.
+If the aggregate value (total value) of all reportable accounts exceeds $10,000 at any point in the calendar year, all foreign financial accounts must be reported.

 Example: Bob has 5 foreign bank accounts.
 The highest total value of all accounts was on July 1, 2016.
 On this date Bank A had $1,000, Bank B had $3,000, Bank C had $0, Bank D had $5,000, and Bank E had $2,000, resulting in a total value of $11,000.
 Therefore, Bob has an FBAR filing requirement with respect to all 5 of his foreign bank accounts.